New Zealand DL class locomotive: Asbestos

 In February 2014, all 40 DLs were taken out of service for tests after samples from one locomotive tested positive for asbestos in a resin used for sound-proofing.
 In March 2014 KiwiRail reported that tests had shown small (5%) amounts of white asbestos in a soundproofing compound in five locomotives, with no asbestos in the remaining 34, and with no airborne asbestos or asbestos dust found.
 It was reported that the risk from asbestos was minimal and that levels of asbestos were insignificant.
 An asbestos removal plan was instigated and the first locomotive was returned to service in April 2014.
 The second generation locomotives were to be returned to service during April 2014, and were expected to have all asbestos removed over the following 12 months; the first generation units were to remain out of service until all asbestos containing materials were removed.

 North Auckland Line

 In 2022, KiwiRail undertook tests of the DL class on the North Auckland Line.
 In October 2022 two DL class locomotives traveled from Westfield in Auckland to the Makarau Tunnel for clearance testing.
 The locomotives were able to clear the tunnel.
-In November, DL9642 traveled from Auckland to Whangarei with bridge inspectors, testing bridge piles on the route.
+In November, DL9642 travelled from Auckland to Whangarei with bridge inspectors, testing bridge piles on the route.
 The Linesider magazine stated in its December 2022 edition that DL operation on the North Auckland Line is "likely to begin later this year."